rozgo/Open-Transactions/testwallet/API-README.txt

 make -f Makefile.API [TRANSPORT=XmlRpc] LANGUAGE=ruby

-This builds OTAPI.bundle which you can use in your Ruby project like any other native library.
+This builds otapi.bundle on Mac, and otapi.so on Linux, which you can use in your Ruby project like any other native library.

 On Linux I installed Ruby and Ruby-Dev: apt-get install ruby apt-get install ruby-dev

+NOTE: The Ruby API now features a top-level build target!
+Especially on Linux, this is the easiest way to build the Ruby API.
+To build for ruby, do it from the MAIN folder:

+	cd Open-Transactions; make clean; make ruby;

+To test the Ruby API, follow these tests from there:

+1)	cd testwallet; ruby

+2) After you hit enter, paste the below ruby code, followed by a Ctrl-D as depicted below:

+require 'otapi'

+Otapi.OT_API_Init "/full-path-goes-here/Open-Transactions/testwallet/data_folder"

+Otapi.OT_API_LoadWallet "wallet.xml"

+^D

+NOTE: Use an actual Ctrl-D, and do not simply paste the one that appears above.
+ADDITIONAL NOTE: Make sure you use the correct path, above where it says "full- path-goes-here" you should substitute that for the appropriate path on your own system.
+(On the command line, use the pwd command to see what the path is on your own system.)

+If everything is successful, you will see the wallet loaded on the screen!

 --------------------------------

 Python

 make -f Makefile.API [TRANSPORT=XmlRpc] LANGUAGE=python

-This builds _OTAPI.so, a shared library that you can call from your Python project using the OTAPI.py file.
+This builds _otapi.so, a shared library that you can call from your Python project using the otapi.py file.

 To do this on linux, I had to install Python-dev: apt-get install python-dev

+From the testwallet folder, you can verify the Python API like this:

+$
+$
+$
+$ python
+>>> import otapi
+>>> otapi.OT_API_Init("/full-path-goes-here/Open-Transactions/testwallet/data_folder")
+>>> otapi.OT_API_LoadWallet("wallet.xml")

+Let me know if it works for you!

 --------------------------------